warbe-maker/VBA-Component-Management/README.md

 ## Usage
 ### Serviced or not serviced
 A Workbook will only be serviced by CompMan provided
-- the servicing Workbook (the [CompMan.xlsb][1] Workbook or its Add-in instance is open
+- the servicing Workbook (the [CompMan.xlsb][1] Workbook or its Addin instance is open
 - a valid [_Serviced Development and Test Folder_](#configuration) is configured
 - the Workbook is [enabled](#services-enabling)/prepared for the service
 - the serviced Workbook resides in the configured [_Serviced Development and Test Folder_](#configuration) and is opened from within it